 Flash Challenge (Subscriber Only)

 Judged by award-winning author Meg Pokrass.
-Please send stories up to 250 words that tell a complete story.
-Theme for Issue 95: 'envy'.
+Please send stories up to 250 words that tell a complete story on the theme: Limbo

 A submission slot for short stories intended to be read aloud to a child at bedtime.
 They can be on any subject, but no more than 250 words in length.

-We have ended the ‘Pitch Perfect’ and ‘First Page Surgery’ series in the magazine.
-But if you are interested in receiving feedback on these aspects of your work, we regularly invite leading literary agents, authors and book doctors to comment on pitches and first pages at our online events in the Mslexia Salon.
+We have ended the ‘First Page Surgery’ series in the magazine.
+But if you are interested in receiving feedback on this aspect of your work, we regularly invite leading literary agents, authors and book doctors to comment on pitches and first pages at our online events in the Mslexia Salon.

 How to Submit

 To submit, complete the form below this section and upload your submission document.

 Please include your address, phone number and email on a separate cover sheet, along with the title of the work you are submitting.
 All submissions are judged anonymously, so please ensure your name does not appear on the submitted work itself.